 - 1. NSCS will run an enrollment report to determine which 3rd graders have been attending NSCS for two or more consecutive years and compare the IRI results to find the percentage of students that have obtained a score of 3. - 2.
 NSCS will utilize the Idaho Go-On rates15 calculated by the National Student Clearinghouse Research Center16 to determine the percentage of students that graduate NSCS and enroll in post-secondary education.
 Post-secondary education is defined as attendance at a 2 or 4 year college, university or vocational/ trade program.
 NSCS's goal of 75% or more students attending a post-secondary program within 16 months is representative of the data collection procedures used by the National Student Clearinghouse Research Center.
 In setting this goal's target percentage, NSCS took into account that the small school concept's graduating classes are smaller in size and that some students at NSCS will choose to pursue a religion-based mission before continuing onto post-secondary educational opportunities.
-All data will be evaluated by graduating class with no intermixing of other graduating classes (example: when looking at the 2013 graduates 16 months after their graduation, there would be no inclusion of any data from the 2014 graduates in the analysis).
+All data will be evaluated by graduating class with no intermixing of other graduating classes (example: when looking at the 2013)